nemanjam/reddit-unread-comments/README.md

 ## Features

 - Two separate highlighting modes: 1.
-Highlight unread comments, 2.
-Highlight based on comment's timestamp.
+Highlight unread comments (red), 2.
+Highlight based on comment's timestamp (yellow).
 - Unread comments can be un-highlighted: 1.
 5 seconds after appearing in viewport, while still being highlighted on mouse hover, 2.
 After navigating away from thread (url change).
 - Comments are highlighted on both page load (url change) and on scroll.
 - Unread comments are separated in the database into two sessions: 1.
 Current session (thread visit), 2.
 All earlier sessions.
 This way un-highlighting can be managed more precisely and state is never kept inside the DOM.